 2016 95+p

 Tasted in April 2018.
-Already six weeks in the bottle, different than 2015 and more scaled.
+It is already six weeks in the bottle, different from 2015 and more scaled.
 Flowery, stylish, silky fruit and tannin, excellent balance and complexity, delightful sweetness, and persistently creamy finish.
 The best vintage of La Confession, Jean-Philippe Janoueix, has ever been made.

 2017 (barrel sample) 94+p

 Tasted in April 2018.
 75% Merlot + 25% Cabernet Franc.
 Yield 29hl/ha.
-I tasted it just one week before the vertical took place.It displayed a delicately fruity nose, elegance, splendid concentration, meaty palate, and fruity finish.
-Similar to 2014 with more charm.
+I tasted it just one week before the vertical took place.It displayed a delicately fruity nose, elegance, splendid concentration, a meaty palate, and a fruity finish.
+It is similar to 2014 but has more charm.

 2018 95-96p

 Tasted twice - last time in April 2021.
 Consistent notes.
 73% Merlot + 27% Cabernet Franc.
-Fresh, d, lightweight, powerful, plenty of fat fruit and tannin, vibrant, strong structure, striking complexity, and length.
-Another badass wine.
-You can't complain about alcohol level here; it would be ridiculous if you did, only 13.71%!
+Fresh, powerful, plenty of fat fruit and tannin, vibrant, strong structure, striking complexity, and length.
+It's another badass wine.
+You can't complain about the alcohol level here; it would be ridiculous if you did.
+It is only 13.71%!
 Cabernet Franc contributed significantly to the very high quality of this wine.

 2019 96+p

-Tasted twice - last time in November 2021.
+Tasted three times - last time in November 2023.
 Consistent notes.
-73% Merlot + 27% Cabernet Franc, 14.2% alcohol.
 73% Merlot + 27% C. Franc, 14.2% alcohol.
 A deep, wealthy, big, and intensely scented nose of black cherries and blackcurrants.
 Vibrant with a strong backbone provided by C. Franc, great structure, tight, great complexity, and long persistence.
-I think it's the best La Confession ever made.
+It's the best La Confession ever made.
 Utterly stupendous effort.

 2021 (barrel sample) 93-94p